Welcome to the EPSRC Centre for Doctoral Training (CDT) in Cyber Security for the Everyday at Royal Holloway.

 How to Apply

-We are now open for applications for candidates wishing to start their PhD studies in September 2019.
+We are now CLOSED for applications for candidates wishing to start with the CDT n September 2019.

 Application to the CDT involves a three-step process.